Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Conclusion and Future Work

 \section{Conclusion and Future Work}

-is a system of systems trained for different sub-problems that has achieved the state-of-the art performance on two prominent KBQA datasets.
-To the best of our knowledge, {\sysname} is the first system that successfully harnesses a generic semantic parser with a neuro-symbolic reasoner for a KBQA task.
-Our path-based approach to map AMR to the underlying KG such as DBpedia is first of its kind with promising results in handling compositional queries.
-In this work, we have successfully leveraged a neuro-symbolic reasoner to perform type-based and geographic reasoning.
-In future, we will explore the potential of LNN as it integrates neural networks' tolerance of noisy data and interpretable inference with hand-crafted or induced domain knowledge.
+To the best of our knowledge, {\sysname} is the first system that successfully harnesses a generic semantic parser, particularly AMR, for a KBQA task.
+Our path-based approach to map AMR to the underlying KG such as DBpedia is first of its kind with promising results in handling compositional queries. {\sysname} is a modular system where each modules are trained separately for its own task, hence not requiring end-to-end KBQA training.
+In future, we will explore the potential of the more expressive intermediate logic form with the neuro-symbolic reasoner for KBQA.
+Particularly, we intend to focus on extending {\sysname} for temporal reasoning and making it robust to handle incompleteness and inconsistencies in knowledge bases.